BrettJay/ingrid/README.md

 Why 375pt?
 ----------

-375pt is the native display width of the iPhone 6, 6s, 7, 8, X, and XS—which accounts a large number of devices browsing Instagram with the native app.
+375pt is the native display width of the iPhone 6, 6s, 7, 8, X, and XS—which accounts for a large number of devices browsing Instagram within the native app.
 It’s a convenient starting point, which handily corresponds to a nice 15pt display grid.
 It also means your grid of photos will subtly align with Instagram’s own UI elements, when viewed on corresponding devices.

 [demo]: ./demo.jpg "Screenshot of Ingrid template in Sketch"